 1 in 4 children in San Diego County are at risk of hunger.
-Nearly half of the people served by FASD are under the age of 18.
-FASD distributes nutritious food items directly into the hands of local students and their families through our Farm2Kids, Backpack and School Pantry programs.
+In addition to the children served through our partner agencies, FASD distributes nutritious food items directly into the hands of local students and their families through our School Pantry and BackPack programs.
 In addition to providing critical food assistance, the Feeding Kids initiative focuses on educating families about the role of fresh fruits and vegetables in a healthy, active lifestyle.

 School Pantry Program